 Role of the Board of Directors

-The role of the Board of Directors is to oversee the business, performance, assets, affairs, culture and values of the Company in accordance with its fiduciary duties and in the best interests of its stockholders.
-The Board focuses its activities on the key requirements of the Company, such as corporate strategy, evaluation of the performance of the CEO and other senior executives of the Company, succession planning and talent development, enterprise risk management, sustainability and the Company’s business practices.
+The role of the Board of Directors is to oversee the business, performance, assets, affairs, culture and values of the Company in accordance with its fiduciary duties and in the best interest of all of its stakeholders.
+The Board focuses its activities on the key requirements of the Company, such as corporate strategy, evaluation of the performance of the CEO and other senior executives of the Company, executive compensation, succession planning and talent development, enterprise risk management, cybersecurity, environmental, social and governance (ESG) initiatives and the Company’s business practices.